Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/distribute_tasks.rst

 An important feature related to tasks is the ability to set conversations to draft.
 This workflow ensures that:

-* Subsequent evaluation runs don't reuse conversations before they're published
+* Subsequent evaluation runs don't reuse conversations that are not ready to be used again
 * Your evaluation metrics remain unbiased
-* Quality control is maintained throughout the review process
+* Quality control of other evaluations is maintained throughout the review process

 When you go to the conversation linked to an evaluation run and create a task, you can set the linked failed test case to draft status.
 Before using it again, you need to resolve all associated tasks.
 Similarly, you can select a conversation from a dataset and set it to draft status.